 specified query.

-pgpro_multiplan_restore(query_string text, hintstr texttext, paramtypes regtype[], plan_type text) returns record
+pgpro_multiplan_restore(query_string text, sample_string text, hintstr text, paramtypes regtype[], plan_type text, wildcards text, status int) returns record

-Restores the frozen plan for the specified query into the current database.
+Restores the plan for the specified query into the current database.

 This function has the following arguments: